crossplane-contrib/function-cel-filter/README.md

 # function-cel-filter
 [![CI](https://github.com/negz/function-cel-filter/actions/workflows/ci.yml/badge.svg)](https://github.com/negz/function-cel-filter/actions/workflows/ci.yml)

-A [composition function][functions] that can filter desired composed resources produced by previous functions in the pipeline using CEL expressions.
+A [composition function][functions] that [filters][filter] matching composed resources using [CEL expressions][cel].

+Each filter:

+* Matches composed resources by name using a regular expression.
+* Specifies whether resources should be included using a CEL expression.

+If a filter's CEL expression evaluates to true, Crossplane creates the matching composed resources.

+Filters only apply to matching composed resources.
+The function doesn't filter composed resources that don't match a filter.

 ```yaml
 apiVersion: apiextensions.crossplane.io/v1